Multi-robot task allocation for safe planning against stochastic hazard dynamics: Numerical results

 \section{Numerical results}

 We present a case study for the two-stage multi-robot safe planning framework in Section~\ref{sec:framework}.
-For additional case studies please refer to our report~\cite{daniel2021thesis}.
-The code that generates the case studies is available at {\href{http://github.com/TihanyiD/multi_alloc}{github.com/TihanyiD/multi\_alloc}}.
+The code is available at {\href{http://github.com/TihanyiD/multi_alloc}{github.com/TihanyiD/multi\_alloc}}.
 For the high-level task allocation stage, we implement the forward and the reverse greedy from Section~\ref{sec:greedy}.
 The example is tailored such that we can compute the optimal allocation via brute force for performance comparison.
-This brute force solution is obtained by enumerating all valid task allocations.
+This brute force solution to \eqref{eq:task_allocation_problem} is obtained by enumerating all possible task allocations.
 For larger examples, the optimal allocation cannot be computed.\looseness=-1

 The environment is a $17$-by-$13$ grid map with the initial state in Figure~\ref{fig:map_1_paths}.
 The time horizon is $N=75$ steps, which is long enough for each robot to visit all the targets in the grid.
-The robot dynamics are defined by~\eqref{eq:det_rob_dyn}.
+The robot dynamics are defined to be deterministic.
 Five hazard sources are illustrated by their initial positions in Figure~\ref{fig:map_1_paths}.
-The hazard dynamics are described in \cite[$\S$8.8]{daniel2021thesis} and are based on fire propagation models \cite{beer1990fire,tymstra2010development}.
-To visualize the evolution of the hazard, the heat map in Figure~\ref{fig:map_1_paths} shows the probability of a grid cell being contaminated within 75 steps.\looseness=-1
+The hazard dynamics are described in \revi{Appendix~\ref{sec:apx_tau_Y_model} and in \cite{wood2016automaton}} and are based on fire propagation models \cite{beer1990fire,tymstra2010development}.
+To visualize the evolution of the hazard, the heat map in Figure~\ref{fig:map_1_paths} shows the probability of a grid cell being \revi{hazardous} within 75 steps.\looseness=-1

 \textbf{Performance results.} Table~\ref{tab:results_1} compares the solutions from three different task allocation methods.
 The optimal task allocation and the corresponding robot paths can be found in Figure~\ref{fig:map_1_paths}.
-The forward and the reverse greedy algorithms are shown to provide tractable approximations of the optimal solution.
-The computation times illustrate the clear benefits of greedy heuristics.
-Both greedy algorithms are faster than the brute force approach by order of magnitude without significant optimality loss (in reverse greedy, there is no optimality loss at all).
+The forward and the reverse greedy algorithms provide tractable approximations of the optimal solution.
+The computation times illustrate the clear benefits of greedy.
+Both greedy algorithms are faster than the brute force by order of magnitude without significant optimality loss (in reverse greedy, there is no loss at all).